-Prior to the examination:
+- 3) Prior to the examination:

-- a) The Postgraduate Research Examinations Administrator will contact the proposed Chair of an examination following the approval of the examination arrangements.
-Individuals from the approved list of Chairs (which includes members of; the Research Awards Sub-committee, the University Research Committee and the University Professoriate) are approached on a rota basis. - b) The Internal Examiner will be responsible for liaising with the Independent Chair and with members of the examining team in order to establish a mutually convenient date, time and venue (i.e. site) for the examination and for communicating this information to the Postgraduate Research Examinations Administrator well in advance of the examination. - c) The Postgraduate Research Examinations Administrator will be responsible for (i) sending copies of the thesis, the regulations, and the Preliminary reports to members of the examining team and (ii) communicating information on the date, time and venue of the examination to all members of the examining team, the student and the Independent Chair. - d) Immediately prior to the examination, the Postgraduate Research Examinations Administrator will provide the Independent Chair with all relevant forms/ information, including: - Joint Recommendation of the Examiners form - Candidate's Final Declaration Form - Current copy of the regulations - Copies of the preliminary reports from each Examiner - Home address form to be completed by student - Supplementary travelling expenses form(s) for the External Examiner(s) - Questionnaire on the procedural aspects of the exam for completion by the Chair e) At the pre-viva meeting, ensure that any procedural questions that the examiners may have are discussed and resolved prior to the start of the examination; this may include a discussion on how exactly the thesis will be examined (e.g. turn-taking by the examiners, chapter-by-chapter analysis, etc);
+- a) The RDSS will contact the proposed Chair of an examination following the approval of the examination arrangements.
+Members of the University Research Awards Sub-Committee will be approached in the first instance on a rota basis, although other members of the University research community may be co-opted, if necessary.

+- b) The Internal Examiner will be responsible for liaising with the Independent Chair and with members of the examining team in order to establish a mutually convenient date, time and venue (i.e. site) for the examination and for communicating this information to the RDSS well in advance of the examination.

+- c) The RDSS will be responsible for (i) sending copies of the thesis, the regulations, and the Pre-Viva reports to members of the examining team and (ii) communicating information on the date, time and venue of the examination to all members of the examining team, the student and the Independent Chair.

+- d) Immediately prior to the examination, the RDSS will provide the Independent Chair with all relevant forms/ information, including:

+- Post-Viva Recommendation form

+- Viva Outcome Form

+- Candidate Details Form

+- Current copy of the regulations

+- Research Degree Examiner's Handbook

+- Copies of the Pre-Viva reports from each Examiner

+- Supplementary travelling expenses form(s) for the External Examiner(s)

+- Independent Chairs Notes Form